-MSR’s Lightning Ascent Snowshoes are lightweight, durable snowshoes that are ideal for winter hiking and backpacking in mountainous terrain.
+MSR’s Lightning Ascent Snowshoes are best-of-breed snowshoes that are ideal for winter hiking and backpacking in mountainous terrain.
 They’re designed with a unique 360-degree traction system that allows you to walk up slopes or laterally across them without losing your grip.
 The Lightning Ascents were the first snowshoes to integrate serrated crampons directly into the snowshoe frame, in addition to more conventional crampon placements under the ball of the foot and the heel.

 The Lightning Ascents revolutionized snowshoe design when the first came out about 10 years ago because they significantly improved the amount of traction that snowshoes could provide on icy trails and mountainsides.
 The serrated frame and lateral supports also prevented something called “snowballing” which occurs when snow and ice clump up in crampon teeth so it feels like your walking on top of bowling balls.
 This happens on any kind of toothed traction device, including microspikes, and the step-in or strap-on crampons that you attach to winter hiking and mountaineering boots.
 Since the horizontal rear crampons are not boxed crampons, but serrated horizontal struts built into the frame, snowballing can’t occur.
 It was ingenious.

 The Lightning Ascents also come with Televators that help relieve calf fatigue when snowshoeing up hills.
-This was also a huge innovation when it was first introduced but is now a standard feature on all backcountry snowshoes designed for use in mountainous terrain.
+This was also a huge innovation when it was first introduced but is now a standard feature on all backcountry snowshoes designed for use in mountainous or hilly terrain.
 The Televator is a wire loop that can be flipped up under your heel when you are ascending a steep slope and locks into the tread of your boots so it won’t slip.
 It raises your heel so that you feel like you are walking on a level surface and prevents your calves from burning out on climbs.
 It also exerts direct pressure on the horizontal bar-shaped crampon under the snowshoe’s heel so you don’t slide backward and lose ground when climbing on hills.

 Although using the Televator feels like you’re walking in high heels, you quickly adapt to it.
 It doesn’t feel wobbly or anything, because the downward force of your weight is distributed laterally across the snowshoe and not on a single tiny point.
 Plus, you have trekking poles for balance.
 When you’re done climbing, you can strike your pole handles against the Televators to fold them back down flush with the snowshoe decking.

-New Lightning Ascent Paragon Binding
+Lightning Ascent Paragon Binding

-The new Paragon binding eliminates all of those problems while still packing flat against the side or back of a backpack.
-MSR replaced the straps with a flexible net made with the same elastic stretch material that distributes pressure evenly across the top of your boot and eliminates binding hot spots.
+The Paragon binding packs flat against the side or back of a backpack.
+The binding is a flexible net made with an elastic stretch material that distributes pressure evenly across the top of your boot and eliminates binding hot spots.
 The front corners of the binding prevent your foot from sliding too far forward, ensuring that the ball of your foot is positioned directly on top of the front crampon every time.
-That’s a great improvement, especially for beginners, but pros like it too.
+That’s a great feature, especially for beginners, but pros like it too.

 The Paragon’s mesh netting feels very natural and you don’t have to make it super tight to hold your foot in place.
 The